cha53c/chatbot-wars/README.md

 8. In the afternoon a group of judges will try out the bots
 9. At the end of the day there we will run through all the bots on all the channels
 10. Prize for the best robo dance

+## Environments
+Provide a vm with docker, hubot, git and atom installed